microsoft/terminal/doc/cascadia/Panes.md

 pane, where it has two children, each with their own terminal control.

 When a pane is a parent, its two children are either split vertically or horizontally.
-Parent nodes don't have a terminal of their own, the merely display the terminals of their children.
+Parent nodes don't have a terminal of their own, they merely display the terminals of their children.

  * If a Pane is split vertically, the two panes are seperated by a vertical